 Developing a New Stylesheet Using Existing Modules

 Arbortext Styler enables you to create a new stylesheet using existing modules.
 This procedure assumes that you have modules available to use as building blocks for the new stylesheet.
 In particular, you need to have the Styler Formatting Elements (SFE) required for the stylesheet available in a module.
-You can move those to a module by opening an existing stylesheet in Arbortext Styler that contains the necessary SFEs, selecting the SFEs in the Elements list, and using > to move the elements to a module.
+You can move those to a module by opening an existing stylesheet in Arbortext Styler that contains the necessary SFEs, selecting the SFEs in the Elements list, and using File > Move to Module to move the elements to a module.
 If the SFEs are not available in a module, you could also copy and paste them from another stylesheet or create them.

 SFEs associated with a Table of Contents definition must remain in the same module as the associated table of contents and cannot be copied or moved to another module.
 These elements begin with _sfe:Toc.
 If any of these SFEs are selected, the Move.. and Copy to Module menu items are disabled.
 If the Table of Contents definition is moved to a module, the associated SFEs move with it.